amah/async/documentation.markdown

 play the same role as `return` instruction.
-Similar to the error handling with synchronous call, any exception reported through a callback is bubbled up to parent callbacks until it reach a callback that implements specific handling mecanism like cacth or finally callbacks.
-With these similitudes in mind, callbacks notiifcations will be named asynchronous return or asynchronous throw.
+Similar to the error handling with synchronous call, any exception reported through a callback is bubbled up to parent callback until it reach a callback that implements specific exception handling handling mechanism like catch or finally callback.
+With these similarities in mind, callback methods `k.completed(R r)` and `k.error(Throwable e)` will be referd as asynchronous return or asynchronous throw.

 ### Controls
-hhhhh
+This section describe core asynchronous flow constructs built in async4j library.

 #### Future callback
 It is the equivalent of the Future based asynchronous call where the